bunker-tech/take-home-exercises/devops/iaac/instructions.md

 - An Auto Scaling group to ensure that there are always two instances running
 - A security group that allows traffic from the load balancer to the instances
-- A security group that allows traffic from the instances to the RDS instance You should use the latest version of Node.js and the PostgreSQL client library to set up the frontend and backend servers.
+- A security group that allows traffic from the instances to the RDS instance

+You should use the latest version of Node.js and the PostgreSQL client library to set up the frontend and backend servers.
 You should also configure the instances to log to CloudWatch Logs.

-Your infrastructure as code script should be written in either CloudFormation or Terraform.
-You should include detailed instructions on how to simulate the deployment of the infrastructure and the web application locally.
+Your infrastructure as code script should be written in either CloudFormation/Terraform/Ansible.
+You should include detailed instructions on how to simulate the deployment of the infrastructure and how the deployment experience will be like.

 # Submitting your exercise
 See [instructions for submitting your work](https://github.com/bunker-tech/take-home-exercises/blob/master/README.md#general-instructions)